Fall 2014 Post-Graduate Volunteer Service Fair

 What is Post Graduate Volunteer Service?

 All of us are called to serve our community throughout our lives.
-For some of us, committing to a full year or two of service after college is a great way to practice that committment.
+For some of us, committing to a full year or two of service after college is a great way to practice that commitment.
 Ever heard of Jesuit Volunteer Corps (JVC)?
 Peace Corps?
 AmeriCorps?
 Those -- and many more -- are all post-graduate volunteer programs.

+Post-graduate volunteer programs offer people the opportunity to commit an extended period of time to serving communities in need.
+From a few months to 2 years, you can volunteer your talents full time!
 These programs help you give to your community, but they also help you build skills, explore a possible career, gain experience, and deepen your faith.

 Marco Palomo ('13)